cunarist/solie/documentation/docs/basic-interface.md

-# How to Use Solie
+# Basic User Interface

 If you're already familiar with Python, using Solie will be quite easy.

 ## System Recommended Specifications

-- Processor: 8 cores or more
+- Processor: 4 cores or more
 - RAM: 8GB or more
 - Free storage space: 8GB or more